demisto/content/Integrations/integration-ProtectWise_CHANGELOG.md

 ## [Unreleased]

-* Fixed issue where events were not fetched properly.
+  * Fixed an issue where events were not fetched properly.
-* Added ability to limit the amount of fetched incidents per fetch.
+  * Added the ability to limit the number of fetched incidents per fetch.
-* Fixed outputs for protectwise-event-info
+  * Fixed outputs for the ***protectwise-event-info*** command.